What is the Nature Conservancy of Canada?

-- NCC provides opportunities for tourism, marketing and regional promotion
+- NCC provides opportunities for tourism, marketing and regional promotion.

-- NCC provides land management on large tracts of land
+- NCC provides land management on large tracts of land.

 Got native species on your land?

-If you're curious about the native species of animals living on or plants growing on your property, or if it's a natural area you would like preserved for the enjoyment of future generations, please let us know.
+If you're curious about the native species of animals living on or plants growing on your property, or if it's a natural area you would like conserved for the enjoyment of future generations, please let us know.

 For more information, please contact us:

 200-611 Corydon Avenue